jjgecon/EconJM_auto_doc_gen/output_docs/uandes_cl/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My academic interests and professional ethos align closely with Universidad de Los Andes' commitment to integrating rigorous knowledge with integral education inspired by Christian values.
+My academic interests align closely with Universidad de Los Andes' commitment to integrating rigorous knowledge with integral education.
 The dynamic, collaborative environment of the Economics Department resonates with my interdisciplinary approach to research, demonstrated by my use of generative AI to analyze cultural narratives in media, which mirrors the department's emphasis on innovation and cross-field engagement.
-My research ethos embodies a spirit of service and personal responsibility, as seen in my causal analysis of labor participation effects, addressing societal issues with empirical rigor and ethical awareness.
-Additionally, my experience mentoring student athletes reflects my dedication to teaching and personal development, aligning with the department's focus on holistic growth and cultural exchange.
+Additionally, I have extensive experience mentoring, teaching, and tutoring a diverse range of students, including U.S. student-athletes and Chilean undergraduates and graduatesaligning with the department's focus on holistic growth and cultural exchange.